Donitzo/godot-simple-portal-system/README.md

 `src/shaders/portal.gdshader`
 `src/scripts/portal.gd`

+The portal script handles the creation of a viewport and positioning of the virtual exit camera.
+It also has functions for transforming between frames of reference and raycasting.

 For an example of a fancier Portal-like portal, you can set this shader in the portal instance:

 `src/shaders/spiraling_portal.gdshader`